 Title III allows all people to invest in startups or small businesses, again with strict government guidelines.
 Our partners at Crowdfund Capital Advisors (below) provide helpful information about Title III crowdfunding on their website including compliance with SEC rules and important information startups, small business owners, and investors need to know.

-Crowdfund Capital Advisors: This resource-rich website of “the three guys” who led the charge to make equity and debt-based crowdfunding legal has great information – free resources and tips, as well as items to purchase.
-Sherwood Neiss, Jason Best and Zak Cassady-Dorion (members of SBE Council) are successful entrepreneurs, and are now helping entrepreneurs around the world tap into the power and promise of crowdfunding.
-See: Why is September 24 a Huge Day for Entrepreneurs,
+Crowdfund Capital Advisors was founded by “the three guys” who led the charge to make equity and debt-based crowdfunding.
+The website has great information – free tips and educational material, as well as resources for purchase.
+Sherwood Neiss, Jason Best and Zak Cassady-Dorion (members of SBE Council) are successful entrepreneurs, and help entrepreneurs around the world tap into the power and promise of crowdfunding.
+They wrote the book Crowdfund Investing for Dummies.

-Kickstarter School: An 8-point lesson plan and resource tool for implementing a successful crowdfunding campaign.
+An 8-point lesson plan and resource tools from Kickstarter for implementing a successful crowdfunding campaign.

-Early Shares University: This resource is a free service offered by Early Shares, a crowdfunding platform, which is designed to help investors and business owners take full advantage of crowdfunding.
+This complementary resource is offered by Early Shares, a crowdfunding platform designed to help investors and business owners take full advantage of crowdfunding.
 Topics covered include: What is Crowdfunding?
 The Offering Process.
 Accounting for Businesses.
 Investing and the Investing Process.
 A Glossary of Terms.
 Videos and and an Experts Lounge.

-CrowdCheck Education: CrowdCheck, a service that offers a weapon against potential fraud and helps investors make good investment decisions, has a dedicated area of its website for investors and issuers.
-The site offers an explanation of terms, articles, useful reports and podcasts.
+CrowdCheck is a service that offers a weapon against potential fraud and helps investors make good investment decisions, has a dedicated area of its website for investors and issuers.
+The site offers educational articles, explanation of terms, and useful reports and advice.